Web Design Guidelines to Live (and Design) By

 Guideline #2: Make sure it’s easy to find stuff (organize things simply).

-Users don’t mind moving from sections to pages, to find what they need as long as things are organized nicely.
+Users don’t mind moving from sections to pages to find what they need as long as things are organized nicely.

 Guideline #4: Make your company and staff easy to contact.

 One purpose your website serves (among many others) is to be your constant online presence.
 That being said, it’s very important that visitors are able to contact you.
 Whether it’s through listing a phone number, creating a contact form, or displaying an email address, it’s vital that visitors can connect with you.
+Pairing this with a strong lead management system ensures that every inquiry is captured, tracked, and followed up on effectively.

 It’s Simple – Make Things Simpler.